 Food and Drink in Cuba

 In general, Cuban food is pretty mediocre.
-Most meals revolve around the same culinary staples and are served without much flair or presentation.
-Since 2011, however, there has been a surge in private restaurants and a huge improvement in the quality and diversity of food available in Cuba.
+Most meals revolve around the same culinary staples and are served without much flair or presentation, but the people and culture of Cuba are known for possessing an unbreakable spirit.
+Since 2011, there has been a surge in private restaurants and a huge improvement in the quality and diversity of food available in Cuba.

 Impact of the Revolution

 Prior to the Revolution, Cuba had good restaurants.
 Once Castro took over, however, many of the people who owned or dined in Cuba’s better restaurants fled the island, leaving behind a desert of culinary knowledge.
 In 1967, the government took over all of Cuba’s restaurants.
 As government funds became tighter and the food production and distribution system became increasingly inefficient, the quality of restaurants plummeted.
 These days, food shortages are still common across the island, especially in more rural regions.

 Fortunately, since 2011 there has been a boom in private restaurants and a corresponding surge in the quality of food that is available in Cuba.
 Larger cities now have ample dining options, and even state-run restaurants are getting tastier.
 The country’s leadership, it seems, has realized that economic improvements can result from promoting a higher-quality culinary culture.
 To experience this for yourself, consider taking a proper culinary tour of Cuba.